 cOACH jOHN’S RACE REPORTS

 The 2025 USATF-New England road grand prix series concluded in grand style on Sunday, at the mouth of the Merrimack River up in Newburyport MA.
 Conditions were chilly at the start but clear throughout with not too much wind interference, excellent overall running conditions.
-More than 1400 completed a course that included stretches along Maudslay State Park and the Artichoke River, with the last mile on a wooded rail trail.

 The Bobby Doyle Classic/USATF-NE 5-mile championship finally arrived, and, eventually, so did the athletes once they made it through all the traffic backups (and perhaps a few didn’t make it because of them?).
 The maxim by which I’ve lived for years, “arrive an hour before the start and you’re fine” didn’t apply yesterday – I’ve never seen traffic backed up so far, or so early, for this race.